 - Plus-size sheath dresses: J.Crew, Of Mercer, MMLF, Lands’ End, Calvin Klein, Universal Standard

 Hunting for colorful sheath dresses for work?
-Great bets to check as of 2021 include some of the brands featured above: 1) green* 2) blue 3) purple 4) green* 5) burgundy* 6) cobalt 7) green* (*s come in regular & plus sizes)… also this dress and this dress (not pictured)!
+Great bets to check include some of the brands featured above: 1) green* 2) blue 3) purple 4) green* 5) burgundy* 6) cobalt 7) green* (*s come in regular & plus sizes)… also this dress, this dress, and this dress (not pictured)!

 Old Navy usually has a ponte sheath dress, but the product page changes, as does the inventory — still, it’s one of our favorite options if you’re looking for a budget option.
 This one is $39.99, available in four colors, XS–XXL in regular and tall sizes.